-Balafoutas and Sutter (2017), in their research titled "The Nature of Guilt Aversion," investigated the effects of guilt aversion on individuals' decision-making under two conditions: the presence and absence of pre-game communication.
+Balafoutas and Sutter (2017) investigated the effects of guilt aversion on individuals' decisionmaking under two conditions: the presence and absence of pre-game communication.
 Their hypothesis posited that if the parties interacted before the game commenced, the effects of guilt aversion would be more pronounced.
-This hypothesis stemmed from their belief that communication and interaction reduce social distance, leading to a heightened sense of responsibility for the decision-maker.
-To examine this, they utilized the dictator game, aiming to mitigate any false consensus effects and strategic decision-making.
-These two scholars, critical of Ellingsen et al.'s approach in utilizing first-order beliefs of the responder, devised a novel method to assess guilt aversion, which involved revealing the previous transaction history of the second party to the decision-maker.
-They provided the decisionmaker with a number portraying the average amount for the previous transactions of the second party.
-This number played the role of a firstorder beliefs for the participants and functioned as a mediator for the decision-makers' second-order beliefs.
-The variables employed in this study included the dictator's level of generosity, the average of previous transactions of the responder, the individuals' gender, and the time period.
+This hypothesis stemmed from their belief that communication and interaction reduce social distance, leading to a heightened sense of responsibility for the decisionmaker.
+To examine this, they utilized the dictator game to mitigate false consensus effects and strategic decision-making.
+These two scholars, critical of Ellingsen et al.'s approach in utilizing firstorder beliefs of the responder, devised a novel method to assess guilt aversion, which involved revealing the previous transaction history of the second party to the decision-maker.
+They provided the decision-maker with a number portraying the average amount for the previous transactions of the second party.
+This number played the role of first-order beliefs for the participants and functioned as a mediator for the decision-makers' second-order beliefs.
+The variables employed in this study included the dictator's level of generosity, the average of previous transactions of the responder, the individuals' gender, and the period.
 Using regression analysis, Balafoutas and Sutter examined the impact of independent variables on the dependent variable, namely the dictator's level of generosity, and concluded that guilt aversion only influences individuals' behavior and level of generosity under conditions of pre-game interaction and communication.
-In this study, individuals' gender and the time period did not have a significant effect on the dictator's level of generosity and consequently neither on individuals' guilt aversion.
-Cartrayt et al. in 2023 conducted an experiment using the public good game to examine individuals' guilt aversion.
+In this study, individuals' gender and the period did not significantly affect the dictator's level of generosity and consequently, neither did the individual's guilt aversion.
+Cartwright et al. 2023 conducted an experiment using the public good game to examine individuals' guilt aversion.
 They categorized individuals into two groups: pro-social and pro-self.
 The results of their study confirmed guilt aversion.
-They sought the optimal conditions for ethical behavior and concluded that pro-social individuals exhibit the best behavior in a complete network (when individuals are aware of others' Social Value Orientation) while pro-self individuals demonstrate optimal behavior in an empty network

-(when individuals are only aware of their own Social Value Orientation).
+They sought the optimal conditions for ethical behavior and concluded that pro-social individuals exhibit the best behavior in a complete network (when individuals are aware of others' Social Value Orientation) while pro-self individuals demonstrate optimal behavior in an empty network (when individuals are only aware of their own Social Value Orientation).

 According to research conducted so far, guilt aversion varies across different societies.
-While some studies have accepted the presence of guilt aversion and its impact on individuals' financial behavior (Rasmuben, 2015; Dufwenberg, 2008; Khalmetski, 2016; Attanasi et al., 2019; Cartwright et al., 2023), others have reported different interpretations (Guth et al., 2009; Kawagoe and Narita, 2014), attributing changes in behavior to factors such as the false consensus effect and group dependence.
-Furthermore, some researchers have confirmed the effect of guilt aversion on behavior only in specific conditions and with reduced social distance (Brosig et al., 2003; Beck et al., 2013; Morel, 2014; Bellemare et al., 2018).
+While some studies have accepted the presence of guilt aversion and its impact on individuals' financial behavior (Rasmußen, 2015; Dufwenberg, 2008; Khalmetski, 2016; Attanasi et al., 2019; Cartwright et al., 2023), others have reported different interpretations (Güth et al., 2009; Kawagoe and Narita, 2014), attributing changes in behavior to factors such as the false consensus effect and group dependence.
+Furthermore, some researchers have confirmed the effect of guilt aversion on behavior only in specific conditions and with reduced social distance (Brosig et al., 2003; Beck et al., 2013; Bellemare et al., 2018).

 This research falls under the category of applied studies in terms of its objective and belongs to the descriptive-correlational research approach.
-The current study aims to identify relationships between several variables including: guilt aversion, financial behavior, and ethical ideology.
+The current study aims to identify relationships between several variables, including guilt aversion, financial behavior, and ethical ideology.

-This research aims to study the impact of guilt aversion on financial behavior of individuals within Iranian culture and society.
+This research aims to study guilt aversion's impact on individuals' financial behaviour within Iranian culture and society.
 To this end, the first hypothesis of the research is formulated as follows:

-Hypothesis 1: Guilt aversion has a significant impact on individuals' financial behavior.
+Hypothesis 1: Guilt aversion significantly impacts individuals' financial behavior.